-Cloudflare is a popular CDN, caching, and protection service.
-It can be used with WordPress, and is compatible with Jetpack.
+Cloudflare is a popular content delivery network (CDN), caching, and protection service.
+It can be used with WordPress and is compatible with Jetpack.
+Unless manual adjustments are made, Cloudflare is configured to work with Jetpack.

 To get started, you’ll want to follow the instructions to add your site to Cloudflare.